 - a.
 Ascertain if the CWSRF is a separate account, or series of accounts, dedicated solely to purposes of the program. - b.
 Test a sample of projects funded by the CWSRF and for which repayments were due during the year to determine that principal and interest payments were properly credited to the CWSRF accounts and, if spent, were used for authorized purposes. - c.
-Test a sample of loan agreements and other project records to ascertain if the repayments began within one year of project completion and the loans are scheduled for full amortization within 20 years. - d.
+Test a sample of loan agreements and other project records to ascertain if the repayments began within one year of project completion and the loans are scheduled for full amortization within 30 years or the useful life of the project.

+d.
 Obtain a list of investments made during the year and ascertain if earnings on investments were properly recorded in the CWSRF.